 1 In 10 Workers Is An Independent Contractor, Labor Department Says

+For years, various reports have indicated that the contract workforce is growing rapidly in the U.S.

+On Thursday, the Labor Department poured a bucket of cold water on that notion.
+It released a report showing contract workers make up a slightly smaller share of the workforce than the last time the survey was done 13 years ago.

-The Labor Department released what seems like a surprising finding Thursday: It says last year, 10.1 percent of the workforce was independent contractors — down from 10.7 percent in 2005, the last time it conducted the survey.
+It said that last year, 10.1 percent of the workforce was independent contractors — down from 10.7 percent in 2005, the last time it conducted the survey.

 That represents about 15.5 million people in 2017, compared with 14.8 million in 2005, when the overall U.S. workforce was smaller.